The Alabama Kidney Foundation’s two Financial Assistance Programs provide kidney patients with much needed help during difficult times.

 - We provide free printed and web-based education materials to help patients and their family members understand chronic kidney disease.

-- We host four annual Patient Education Conferences offered free-of-charge to kidney patients and a family member.
+- We host five annual Patient Education Conferences offered free-of-charge to kidney patients and a family member.

 - We host Patient Education Conferences throughout the state every fall.
 Check with your local Regional Office for updated conference information.

-- We produce Kidney Keynotes, our quarterly newsletter, which is mailed to 12,000 households and businesses throughout Alabama.
+- We produce Kidney Keynotes, our quarterly newsletter, which is mailed to nearly 7,000 households and businesses throughout Alabama.

 - Provides free resources for community & corporate health fairs, churches, and other community organized entities.